tihsu99/analysis_tool/README.md

 # 1. Initialization

 ## 1.1 Commands for Input files preparing for datacard production
 Note: the initialization is to be done only once.
+You can block certain nuisances via `-b`.
 ```
-cd $CMSSW_BASE/src/HiggsAnalysis/LimitModel/
+cp -r ../data .
 python Init.py --year 2017 --channel all
 python Init.py --year 2018 --channel all
 python Init.py --year 2016apv --channel all